craftcms/docs/docs/3.x/dev/twig-primer.md

 </dl>
 ```

-You can also access object values directly by their keys, using either dot or array syntax:
+You can also access hash values directly by their keys, using either dot or array syntax:

 ```twig
 <dl class="specs">